h2oai/wave/website/docs/tutorial-counter.md

 ```

 :::info
-The default server mode for apps is `unicast`, which means "don't sync across clients".
+The default app mode is `unicast`, which means "don't sync across clients".
 On the other hand, `multicast` means "sync across clients".
 There's also a third mode, `broadcast`, which means "sync across users", which we'll see in the next step.
 :::

 If you play with your app now, you'll see that the user-level bean count indeed syncs across tabs: